AminHP/gym-anytrading/README.md

 - You can use `render_all` method to avoid rendering on each step and prevent time-wasting.
 - As you see, the first **10** points (`window_size`=10) on the plot don't have a *position*.
 Because they aren't involved in calculating reward, profit, etc. They just display the first observations.
 So the environment's `_start_tick` and initial `_last_trade_tick` are **10** and **9**.

+#### Mix with `stable-baselines` and `quantstats`

+[Here](https://github.com/AminHP/gym-anytrading/blob/master/examples/a2c_quantstats.ipynb) is an example that mixes `gym-anytrading` with the mentioned famous libraries and shows how to utilize our trading environments in other RL or trading libraries.

 ### Extend and manipulate TradingEnv